Replacement Kitchen Doors and Worktops Cost

 As shown as a rough average, it may cost between £1,100 and £3,000 if you need to have 15 kitchen cupboards replaced.
 In the case of having 20 kitchen cupboards replaced, expect a total bill of about £1,530 to £3,730.

-Other cost factors worth considering are the type of kitchen cupboards (i.e., the brand/quality), the size of the cupboards, the number of cupboards, the materials used, and the state of the installation area and ease of access.
+Other cost factors worth considering are the type of kitchen cupboards (i.e., the brand/quality), the size of cupboards and quantity needed, along with the choice of materials to be used.

-The labour cost is also influenced by where you live, as kitchen cupboard installers will charge different rates in different parts of the country.
+The labour fees for any type of kitchen installation are also influenced by where you live, as tradesmen including kitchen cupboard installers charge different rates depending on the region.

 I have some kitchen cupboard doors which are starting to look a bit worse for wear (water damage has created a few dark patches).
 Should I replace these doors, or is it possible to clean up, repair, and repaint them?